swift-server/swift-kafka-client/CONTRIBUTING.md

 ## Writing a Patch

-A good swift-kafka-gsoc patch is:
+A good swift-kafka-client patch is:

 1. Concise, and contains as few changes as needed to achieve the end result.
 2. Tested, ensuring that any tests provided failed before the patch and pass after it.